McKean-Vlasov SDEs under Measure Dependent Lyapunov Conditions: Measure Derivatives of Lions and Associated It o Formula

 For the construction of the measure derivative in the sense of Lions we follow the approach from~\cite[Section 6]{cardaliaguet2012}.
 There are three main differences: The first difference is that we define the measure derivative in a domain.
-More precisely we will define the measure derivative for any measure as long as it has support on $D_k \subset D$ for some $k\in \mathbb N$ (recall that $D_k \subset D_{k+1}$ and $\bigcup_k D_k = D$ and every $D_k$ is compact) \wh{Here we recall that every $D_k$ is compact - this is inconsistent with the rest of the paper - see pg 7 and my note there.} This is precisely what is needed for the analysis in this paper.
+More precisely we will define the measure derivative for any measure as long as it has support on $D_k \subset D$ for some $k\in \mathbb N$ (recall that $\overline{D}_k \subset D_{k+1}$ and $\bigcup_k D_k = D$ and every $D_k$ is bounded and open), in practice for the processes $x^k$, this may be $D_{k+1}$.

+This is precisely what is needed for the analysis in this paper.
 The second difference is that we are explicit in making it clear why the measure derivative is independent of the probability space used to realise the measure as well as the random variable used.
 The third difference is in proving the ``Structure of the gradient'', see~\cite[Theorem 6.5]{cardaliaguet2012}.
 Thanks to an observation by Sandy Davie (University of Edinburgh), we can show as part iii) of Proposition~\ref{propn L deriv} that the measure derivative has the right structure even if it only exists at the point $\mu$ instead of for every square integrable measure, as is required in~\cite{cardaliaguet2012}.
 The method of Sandy Davie also conveniently results in a much shorter proof.
+We assume the same regularity as in \cite{chassagneux2014classical}, but less regularity is assumed than in \cite{buckdahn2017mean} following the observations of \cite{Li2017} \secondrefereee{Differences of regularity added.}

-\subsection{Construction of first-order Lions' measure derivative on $D_k\subset D \subseteq \bR^d$}
+\subsection{Construction of First-Order Lions' Measure Derivative on $D_k\subset D \subseteq \bR^d$}

 Consider $u:\mathcal{P}_2(D) \to \mathbb R$.
 Here $\mathcal{P}_2(D)$ is a space of probability measures on $D$ that have second moments i.e. $\int_D x^2 \mu (dx) < \infty$ for $\mu \in \mathcal{P}_2(D)$.
 We want to define the derivative at points $\mu \in \mathcal P_2(D)$ such that $\text{supp}(\mu)\subseteq D_k$.
 We shall write $\mu \in \mathcal P(D_k)$ if $\mu$ is a probability measure on $D$ with support in $D_k$.